COSC3020/theory-vs-practice-aerick-321/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-1- The input could be close to the worst case which is O(n) and almost a list and that can cause a larger time
+1- The input could be close to the worst case which is O(n) and almost a list even thoguh it is technically still the avaerage case and that can cause a longer time

-2-
+2- compiler/architecture (add more later)

-3- there might not be enough memory so there is slower access to the main memory
+3- There might not be enough memory so there is slower access to the main memory ( add more detail)

 Add your answers to this markdown file.

 Used geeksforgeeks.com to refresh on the time complexity of different operations in Binary search trees.
+The TA helped give me ideas for a thrid reason why the asymptotic complexity suggests a different time.
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”